akornfellner/AdventOfCode/README.md

 ### Structure
 There is one subdirectory for each year.
 In each year folder there are Rust/Python projects for each puzzle of the year

+### Aims
+This code is just train coding with Rust and Python.
+There is no guarantee that the solution offered is the best possible one.